The Xbox series X is selling out fast – here’s where to find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock: Today’s latest restock updates as Amazon and Game sell out
+Xbox series X stock: Where to find the best Xbox deals as Argos sells out of consoles

-We’ve found the best deals on Microsoft’s console as stock continues to dwindle
+Only more expensive bundles are left at the high street catalogue store

-Update 6 April: The Xbox series X is in stock this morning at Argos, Microsoft, Currys and EE.
-The Xbox All Access scheme is also available at Asda and Smyths Toys.
-It recently sold out at Amazon, Very and Game.
+Update 7 April: The Xbox series X is in stock this morning at Microsoft.
+More expensive bundles are in stock at Currys and Argos.
+The Xbox All Access scheme is also available at EE, Asda and Smyths Toys.
+The console is sold out at Amazon, Very and Game.

-The Xbox stock situation has improved in recent weeks, but it seems Microsoft’s consoles isn’t out of the woods yet.
-The console recently sold out at three of the UK’s largest videogame retailers – Amazon, Very and Game – which suggests that stock is drying up again.
+If you thought the Xbox series X stock shortage was over, you might want to hold that thought.
+Argos is the latest retailer to sell out of Microsoft’s newest console, although it still has stock of a more expensive bundle, which includes the premium elite controller and costs £639.99.

+Argos joins Amazon, Very and Game in the list of retailers with Xbox-shaped holes on their shelves, suggesting that the global supply chain issues that plagued the console throughout 2021 have not fully abated.

 Xbox All Access is still hanging in there at Smyths Toys and Asda.
-The zero per cent interest financing scheme lets you spread the cost of the console over two years, meaning you can pick up the new console from as little as £28.99 a month with Xbox Game Pass included, giving you access to some of the best games the console has to offer.
+The Klarna-backed finacing scheme lets you spread the cost of the console over two years, meaning you can pick up the new console from as little as £28.99 a month with Xbox Game Pass included, giving you access to some of the best games the console has to offer.

 If you’ve been holding off upgrading your Xbox One, now’s a good time to make the jump to Microsoft’s most advanced console to date.
 We’ve already seen some big releases in the first free months of 2022, including Rainbow Six Extraction, Dying Light 2, Tunic and Elden Ring. and there’s plenty of more exciting titles just over the horizon, such as Lego Star Wars: The Skywalker Saga.

-The best Xbox deal right now is at Microsoft, where you can grab the console with no accessories or add-ons (£449.99, Microsoft.com).
-Bundles usually stick around a little longer than lone consoles, as the increased price deters scalpers.
-The current stock situation is the best we have seen with the Xbox series X for months.
-As always the Xbox series S is easier to find in stock (£248, Amazon.co.uk), but surging demand for the more powerful Xbox series X has seen the console regularly sell out across the board.
+Besides Xbox All Access, the best Xbox deal right now is at Microsoft, where you can grab the console with no accessories or add-ons (£449.99, Microsoft.com).
+As always the Xbox series S is easier to find in stock (£249, Amazon.co.uk), and Smyths Toys is currently offering the console bundled with Lego Star Wars: The Skywalker Saga at a discount (£269.99, Smythstoys.com).

 Which UK retailers stock the Xbox series X?